 You are here

 The purpose of this guide is to recommend print and electronic resources for conducting research in philosophy in the Library.
-Click on the tabs above for suggestions about starting your research, getting books and articles, and finding other useful tools for research in philosophy.
+Click on the links on the left for suggestions about starting your research, getting books and articles, and finding other useful tools for research in philosophy.

 Quick Tips on Preparing For Research